 Milanese typical dishes

-Milanese families get ready to celebrate the Feast of St. Ambrose by setting up mouth-watering tables, laden with delicious traditional recipes.
-Firstly, let yourselves be allured by traditional Lombardy hors d'oeuvres.
+Milanese families get ready to celebrate the Feast of St. Ambrose by setting up mouth-watering tables, laden with delicious Lombard traditional recipes.
+Firstly, let yourselves be allured by typical hors d'oeuvres.
 For instance, you can begin sampling delicious 'mondeghil', tasty meatballs made with boiled meat and fried in butter, and beef 'nervetti' salad, and continuing with Milanese-style risotto, flavoured with saffron.
 Besides, among the typical main courses, Rostin Negàa, veal knots flavoured with butter, wine, and sage, are preferred.

 According to tradition, people are used to tasting the first classic Milanese panettone, in combination with a rustic sweet from peasant tradition, garnished with raisins, cocoa, macaroons, and pine nuts.